PEAK AND OPTIMAL PERFORMANCE BIOFEEDBACK

 1. Reducing stress:

-By learning to control breathing and slow down breathing rates, individuals can activate the parasympathetic nervous system and reduce stress levels.
-This can help improve mental clarity and focus, which are important for peak performance.
+Learning to control and slow down breathing rates can activate the parasympathetic nervous system and reduce stress levels.
+This can help improve mental clarity and focus, essential for peak performance.

 2. Enhancing physical performance: